jrenaud90/TidalPy/README.md

 Eventually there will be more "getting started information" in the `Documentation/Getting Started.md`.

 ## Using TidalPy for Science
-TidalPy has been used in several studies already and we encourage you to use it in yours.
+TidalPy has been used in several studies already, and we encourage you to use it in yours.
 We would appreciate you include a link back to this [page](https://github.com/jrenaud90/TidalPy) and cite one of the papers below (if you utilized a specific package).
 We also would love to see where TidalPy is being used!
 Please feel free to send us an email: [TidalPy@gmail.com](mailto:TidalPy@gmail.com) when a paper or presentation utilized TidalPy.
 Anyone is welcome to make forks or copies of TidalPy as long as their work references back to this page.
 License information can be found at the end of this file.

 ### TidalPy's Science